runabrandes/pp5-elegant-essentials/README.md

 The website features a standard Django admin panel.
 Here, superusers can view information regarding accounts that have been created for the website and add products to the shop and add questions and answers to the FAQ page. <br>
-They can see orders that have been placed by different users, as well as contact requests that might have been made, and read and authorise reviews that were submitted for autorisation.
+They can see orders that have been placed by different users, as well as contact requests that might have been made, and read and authorise reviews that were submitted for authorisation.
 Admins can also see who has signed up to receive the shop's newsletter.
 Search and filter functions are present for the different sections to make navigating around the admin panel seamless.

 #### Future Features